verbb/formie/docs/developers/events/submission-events.md

 ### The `afterSaveSubmission` event
 The event that is triggered after a submission is saved.
 For multi-page forms, this event will occur on each page submission, as the submission is saved in its incomplete state.

-If you need to run code during the submission lifecycle rather than on every element save, use the submission workflow events.
+If you need to run code when the visitor clicks Next, or only when the form is finished, use `EVENT_AFTER_PAGE_ADVANCE` and `EVENT_AFTER_COMPLETE` instead.
+See [Run PHP on Next vs when the form is finished](/guides/submissions-workflows/run-php-on-next-vs-when-the-form-is-finished).

 ```php
 use craft\events\ModelEvent;